dapphub/k-dss/src/dss.md

 # Vat

 The `Vat` stores the core dai, CDP, and collateral state, and tracks the system's accounting invariants.
 The `Vat` is where all dai is created and destroyed.
+Its functions performs internal, operational changes and cannot be called directly, but only through interfaces such as [Pit](#pit) or [Vow](#vow).

 ## Specification of behaviours